syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 {% endtabs %}

 ## selectableDayPredicate
-The SelectableDayPredicate function only allows certain days for selection.
+[selectableDayPredicate]() callback allows certain days for selection.
 If this callback function returns true for certain days, only those days will be selectable in the date picker.

 {% tabs %}
 {% highlight Dart %}